 ▷ Local Foods

 You must try a doubles which is the ultimate Trinidadian street food because you can eat it on the spot.
 It is essentially two pieces of fried bread filled with channa, which are curried chickpeas and it is delicious!
-The sandwich is then topped with a cucumber slaw, a cilantro sauce called shado beni, mango or tamarin chutney and your preference of hot sauce!
-Its amazing!
+The sandwich is then topped with a cucumber slaw, a cilantro sauce called shado beni, mango or tamarind chutney and your preference of hot sauce!
+It is amazing!

 ▷ Other Events